 Mr. Ohlenkamp can answer any questions about Judo having practiced it since 1968.
-Author of a best-selling book on Judo and a 6th degree black belt, he has compiled a comprehensive web site (JudoInfo.com) to provide the information to everyone.
+Author of a best-selling book on Judo and a 7th degree black belt, he compiled a comprehensive web site (JudoInfo.com) to provide the information to everyone.

 Mr. Ohlenkamp has been practicing judo continuously since 1968, as a student, athlete, competitor, teacher, coach, referee, leader, and author.

 As a pioneer in promoting martial arts around the world through the internet, Mr. Ohlenkamp created one of the first web pages devoted to Judo.
 Since 1995 his Judo Information Site at JudoInfo.com has been the most highly acclaimed, most popular, and most comprehensive Judo web site on the internet.
-He also runs several other Judo sites like JudoForum.com, DoJudo.com, and BlackBeltJudo.com.
-He has also authored a book on Judo, contributed to other martial arts books, and had articles published in most of the major Judo publications in the US.
-The U.S. edition of the book is called Judo Unleashed (2006, McGraw-Hill) but is also available under other titles in the UK, Germany, Russia, and The Netherlands.
+He runs several other Judo sites like JudoForum.com, DoJudo.com, and BlackBeltJudo.com.
+He has authored a best selling book on Judo, contributed to other martial arts books, and had articles published in most major Judo publications.
+The U.S. edition of his book is Judo Unleashed (2006, McGraw-Hill) but is also available under other titles in the UK, Germany, Russia, and The Netherlands.

 Judo is a beautiful competitive sport and a practical self-defense system.
 It is truly the way of gentleness and flexibility.

 |Alfredo||07/24/15||10||10||10||Mr. Ohlenkamp, Thanks a lot for your .....|

 |Collino||07/15/13||10||10||10||Thank you very much sir.
 Sorry that .....|

 |Neil||06/17/13||10||10||10||exactly the information and experience I was .....|